yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-azureaddevice-delete.md

 ## Response

-If successful, this method returns a `204 No Content` response code.
+If successful, this method returns a `202 Accepted` response code.

 ## Examples